yzyii/luashitacast/README.md

        to give ashitacast the maximum chance of actually equipping the correct gear on cast. interim equip sets will no longer work when this is enabled.

-/horizonmode - if you wish to use Horizon Mode in LuAshitacast to be 100% horizon approved,
+/horizonmode - if you wish to use Horizon Mode in LuAshitacast to be 100% HorizonXI approved,
                you can then use this alias to manually trigger a handle default gear equip using a key press!
                i.e. You could push this 4 times a second just to mimic exactly what